Taqqut Productions: Anaana's Tent

-Anaana's Tent is a children's television show target toward 2 to 5-year-olds.
-It was filmed in both Inuktitut and English, but has an emphasis on teaching children the Inuktitut language.

-It is hosted by Rita Claire Mike-Murphy and consists of different segments including live action, puppets and animated segments.
+Anaana's Tent is a children's television show targeted toward 2 to 5 year-olds.
+It is filmed in both Inuktitut and English, but has an emphasis on teaching children the Inuktitut language.
+It is hosted by Rita Claire Mike-Murphy and consists of different segments including live action, puppets, and animated segments.
 Taqqut Productions announced via Twitter on 11 March 2019 that they were working on a second season of the show.

 Digital/Webseries

 Arctic Horror Stories

 In 2018 the Canada Media Fund announced that the Taqqut Productions project Arctic Horror Stories, produced in partnership with Colombia's Conexion Creativa, would recited $59,560 in funding.
 This funding comes from a Canada-Columbia Codevelopment Incentive.